artielbm/Adaptation/README.md

 The 2D Hindmarsh-Rose model with a SNIC but no adaptation, corresponding to Figs. 1 and 2, is defined in [HR_SNIC_2D.ode](./HR_SNIC_2D.ode).

+The 3D Hindmarsh-Rose model with a SNIC and adaptation, corresponding to Figs. 3 - 5 and 7, is defined in [HR_SNIC.ode](./HR_SNIC.ode).

 The Morris-Lecar model with adaptation is defined in [ML.ode](./ML.ode).

 The version with a SNIC, corresponding to Fig. 11 in the paper, is defined in [ML_SNIC.set](./ML_SNIC.set).